Homestead strike: Union

-The AA organized the independently-owned Pittsburgh Bessemer Steel Works in Homestead in 1881.
-The AA engaged in a bitter strike at the Homestead works on January 1, 1882, in an effort to prevent management from including a non-union clause in the workers' contracts, known as a "yellow-dog contract".
+The AA organized the independently owned Pittsburgh Bessemer Steel Works in Homestead in 1881.
+The AA engaged in a strike at the Homestead works on January 1, 1882, in an effort to prevent management from including a non-union clause in the workers' contracts, known as a "yellow-dog contract".
 The violence occurred on both sides, and the plant brought in numerous strikebreakers.
-The strike ended on March 20 in a complete victory for the union.
+The strike ended on March 20, in a complete victory for the union.

 The AA struck the steel plant again on July 1, 1889, when negotiations for a new three-year collective bargaining agreement failed.
 The strikers seized the town and once again made common cause with various immigrant groups.
 Backed by 2,000 townspeople, the strikers drove off a trainload of strikebreakers on July 10.
 When the sheriff returned with 125 newly deputized agents two days later, the strikers rallied 5,000 townspeople to their cause.
 Although victorious, the union agreed to significant wage cuts that left tonnage rates less than half those at the nearby Jones and Laughlin works, where technological improvements had not yet been made.

 Carnegie officials conceded that the AA essentially ran the Homestead plant after the 1889 strike.
 The union contract contained 58 pages of footnotes defining work rules at the plant and strictly limited management's ability to maximize output.

 For its part, the AA saw substantial gains after the 1889 strike.
 Membership doubled, and the local union treasury had a balance of $146,000.
 The Homestead union grew belligerent, and relationships between workers and managers became tense.